 How long does it take to install an electric meter?

-The installation of each smart meter takes about 1-2 hours.
+The installation of each smart meter takes about 1 to 2 hours.
 If your meter set up is old then it takes much more time than we expect.
 This depends mainly on how old your existing meters are and how they are set up.
 For one meter, please allow a bit longer than an hour – as well as a bit longer than two hours for both meters – just in case it takes longer.

 What is an advanced electricity meter?